Yannick-Vk/Angular-Admin/README.md

 -   `services/`: Services that handle API communication and other business logic (`AuthService`, `BlogService`, etc.).
 -   `models/`: TypeScript interfaces for data structures like `User` and `Blog`.
 -   `guards/`: Route guards to protect parts of the application.
+-   `interceptors/`: Contains Angular `HttpInterceptor` functions.
+These globally handle outgoing API requests and incoming responses for tasks like attaching credentials and automatically refreshing expired tokens.

 ## Getting Started